-(2) who was previously employed in a fossil fuel power plant, nuclear power plant, or coal mine in the State of Illinois that has since closed or is a graduate of training programs as established under Part 5 of the Clean Jobs, Workforce and Contractor Equity Act.

-"New employee" does not include:

-- (1) a person who was previously employed in Illinois by the applicant or a related member prior to the onset of the incentive period, unless the new employee is hired for site remediation work; or - (2) a person who has a direct or indirect ownership interest of at least 5% in the profits, capital, or value of the applicant or a related member; or - (3) a person who has been hired to assist in the production of fossil fuel derived energy directly or indirectly, unless that person has been hired to assist in the deconstruction of a fossil fuel power plant, the deconstruction of a coal mine, the remediation of a site formerly used for fossil fuel power production, or the remediation of a coal mine.

-"Noncompliance date" means, in the case of an applicant that is not complying with the requirements of this Act, the day following the last date upon which the taxpayer was in compliance with the requirements of this Act, as determined by the Director under Section 25-135.
+- (2) who was previously employed in a fossil fuel power plant, nuclear power plant, or coal mine in the State of Illinois that has since closed or is a graduate of training programs as established under Part 5 of the Clean Jobs, Workforce and Contractor Equity Act. - "New employee" does not include: - (1) a person who was previously employed in Illinois by the applicant or a related member prior to the onset of the incentive period, unless the new employee is hired for site remediation work; or - (2) a person who has a direct or indirect ownership interest of at least 5% in the profits, capital, or value of the applicant or a related member; or - (3) a person who has been hired to assist in the production of fossil fuel derived energy directly or indirectly, unless that person has been hired to assist in the deconstruction of a fossil fuel power plant, the deconstruction of a coal mine, the remediation of a site formerly used for fossil fuel power production, or the remediation of a coal mine. - "Noncompliance date" means, in the case of an applicant that is not complying with the requirements of this Act, the

-"Professional Employer Organization" has the same meaning

-- 2 Development for a Growing Economy Tax Credit Act.
-"Professional - 3 Employer Organization" does not include a day and temporary - 4 labor service agency regulated under the Day and Temporary - 5 Labor Services Act. - 6 "Related member" means a person that, with respect to the - 7 applicant during any portion of the incentive period, is any - 8 one of the following: - 9 (1) An individual, if the individual and the members of - 10 the individual's family, as defined in Section 318 of the - 11 Internal Revenue Code, own directly, indirectly, - beneficially, or constructively, in the aggregate, at - least 50% of the value of the outstanding profits, capital, - stock, or other ownership interest in the applicant. - 15 (2) A partnership, estate, or trust and any partner or - beneficiary, if the partnership, estate, or trust and its - partners or beneficiaries own directly, indirectly, - beneficially, or constructively, in the aggregate, at - least 50% of the profits, capital, stock, or other - 20 ownership interest in the applicant. - 21 (3) A corporation, and any party related to the - corporation, in a manner that would require an attribution - of stock from the corporation under the attribution rules - of Section 318 of the Internal Revenue Code, if the - 25 applicant and any other related member own, in the - aggregate, directly, indirectly, beneficially, or constructively, at least 50% of the value of the corporation's outstanding stock.
+- 1 day following the last date upon which the taxpayer was in - 2 compliance with the requirements of this Act, as determined by - 3 the Director under Section 25-135. - 4 "Professional Employer Organization" has the same meaning - 5 as ascribed to that term under Section 5-5 of the Economic - 6 Development for a Growing Economy Tax Credit Act. - 7 "Professional Employer Organization" does not include a day - 8 and temporary labor service agency regulated under the Day and - 9 Temporary Labor Services Act. - "Related member" means a person that, with respect to the - 11 applicant during any portion of the incentive period, is any - 12 one of the following: - 13 (1) An individual, if the individual and the members - of the individual's family, as defined in Section 318 of - 15 the Internal Revenue Code, own directly, indirectly, - beneficially, or constructively, in the aggregate, at - 17 least 50% of the value of the outstanding profits, - 18 capital, stock, or other ownership interest in the - 19 applicant. - 20 (2) A partnership, estate, or trust and any partner or - beneficiary, if the partnership, estate, or trust and its - 22 partners or beneficiaries own directly, indirectly, - beneficially, or constructively, in the aggregate, at - least 50% of the profits, capital, stock, or other - ownership interest in the applicant. - 26 (3) A corporation, and any party related to the corporation, in a manner that would require an attribution of stock from the corporation under the attribution rules of Section 318 of the Internal Revenue Code, if the applicant and any other related member own, in the aggregate, directly, indirectly, beneficially, or constructively, at least 50% of the value of the corporation's outstanding stock.